Cornelius Atherton: Career

 Great Nine Partners Patent area with the manufacture and repair of clothier sheers.
 Atherton settled in Plymouth, Pennsylvania, in 1773 with his family, where he made farm tools and bells.

 He went to Florida, Orange County, New York, in the summer of 1773 and remained there during the war and remained there until 1783.
 As a patriot, Atherton played a role in preparing for the siege of New York during the New York and New Jersey campaign.
 Atherton as a gunsmith, concluded an agreement with Agreement with Alexander McDougall and Peter T. Curtenius of the City of New York, acting with authority of the New York Provincial Congress during November 1775.
-During September the following year, he petitioned the provincial congress for an exemption from military duty for his workmen, whilst they engaged in the manufacture of firearms under Atherton's contract with Congress at the Dover Steel Works.
+During September the following year, he petitioned the provincial congress for an exemption from military duty for his workmen, whilst they engaged in the manufacture of firearms under Atherton's contract with the provincial congress at the Dover Steel Works.
 Shortly after he relocated with his family to Plymouth, Pennsylvania.

 In 1778 Atherton was drafted, however his place was filled by his eldest son, Jabez, who volunteered to become his substitute, and was accepted and mustered in as a private.
 This allowed Atherton to care for his wife Mary, who was infirm.
 His son, Jabez was killed in the Battle of Wyoming on July 3, 1778, and is listed on the Wyoming Monument.
 The aftermath of the battle meant that Atherton and his family had to leave the area for their safety.